 Add color into the diamond shape.
 Apply color to just the tip area as seen below.

 Add a drop of water to with a paintbrush or water brush.
+Tips on How to Use a Water Brush

 Spread the water with your paintbrush.
 Let the water absorb the color softly.

-Similarly, fill in the entire circle of diamonds in the bottom right corner.
+Fill in the entire circle of diamonds in the bottom right corner.
 This will give you an idea of how the color dries on paper and how it looks when lightened with more water.

 Next fill in the row and column labels with color as well.